G-EDM/G-EDM-v1-deprecated/README.md

 Work in progress.
-This reposity only includes the 3D files and some images at the moment!
+This repository only includes the 3D files and some images at the moment!

 # Let there be sparks... ⚡⚡⚡